top of page

 -Ways_hospital_staff_can_support_home_funeral_families

-9) When an Expected Death occurs:
+9) When an Expected Death Occurs (see in a flow chart)

 Home death is the best situation: Call the Hospice you are working with or the attending physician (if seen within 30 days), otherwise call the non-emergency phone # of your local law enforcement agency.

 Hospital death: Let the Doctor and nurses know asap (even before death) that you will NOT be using a funeral director.
 You will need to get the Death Certificate and Burial Transit Permit, BEFORE moving the body.
 The hospital should have a cold storage location/morgue to hold the body until you acquire proper paperwork, but usually does not hold many bodies.
-Remind them that your loved one is a priority because funeral homes can pick up quickly whereas by state law you can not.
+Remind them that your loved one is a priority because funeral homes can pick up quickly whereas by state law you cannot.

 10) Go to the Vital Records Office of the Health Department of the County where death occurred for the Registrar to perform the data entry of the Vital Records Form you filled out.
 Bring with you: